-- The ACL – located at the front of the knee joint.
+- The ACL is located at the front of the knee joint.

-- The PCL – located at the back of the knee joint.
+- The PCL is located at the back of the knee joint.

 The second set of ligaments is found on the sides of the knee.
 These are:

-- The MCL – found on the inner side
+- The MCL is found on the inner side

-- The LCL – found on the outer side
+- The LCL is found on the outer side

-Now, there are muscles which wrap around the knee joint providing strength; these help act as shock absorbers when we walk, run, or do anything of high impact, such as jumping from a height.
+Now, there are muscles that wrap around the knee joint, providing strength; these help act as shock absorbers when we walk, run, or do anything of high impact, such as jumping from a height.

-The quadriceps muscle at the front of our thigh helps straighten our legs. it attaches to our patella via a tendon known as the quadriceps tendon.
+The quadriceps muscle at the front of our thighs helps straighten our legs.
+It attaches to our patella via a tendon known as the quadriceps tendon.

 At the back of the thigh, you’ll find another large muscle, the hamstring, which helps us bend our knees when we walk or run.
 This muscle attaches to our tibia via the hamstring tendon.
 The patellar tendon attaches the bottom of the kneecap to the shin bone.